 Voice-driven and narrative-based assistants have become normal in many homes.
 Talking to our devices is transforming how we use and interact with technology.
 Most of my friends have a voice-activated assistant playing music, ordering from Amazon, and even turning off and on lights.

-Assistants like Apple Siri.
+Voice assistants like Apple Siri.
 Amazon Alexa.
 Microsoft Cortana.
 Google Assistant aren’t a fad, they’re here to stay.

 “Hey Alexa, we’re out of laundry detergent.”